Texas Davis Mountains AVA: History

 The vineyard at Blue Mountain passed through several owners and eventually succumbed to disease.
-Meanwhile, the Weisbach family, Nell and Phil with their four children, lived in an adjacent ranch since the early 1970’s.
+Meanwhile, the Weisbach family, Nell and Phil with their four children, lived in an adjacent ranch since the early 1970s.
 In the 1990s, they acquired the adjacent property with its abandoned vineyard.
 Nell re-energized the vineyard and sold her grapes to other Texas wineries.
 She enjoyed the wine business so much she opened Blue Mountain Winery and Tasting Room on the property.
-Her Cabernet wine won a medal as “Best in Texas” one year, as judged by the Texas Wine Growers Association (TWGGA).
+Her Cabernet wine won a medal as "Best in Texas" one year, as judged by the Texas Wine Growers Association (TWGGA).
 Nell crafted the petition for ATF review seeking AVA designation of Davis Mountains.
 After almost 60 years of marriage, Phil died in 2002.
 Nell later moved to Boulder, Colorado in February 2011 to be closer to her family.

 Maura and Dan Sharp became the new stewards of this historic property in 2016, with a vacant winery and the vineyard unattended for more than a decade.
 They established Sharp Family Vineyards, replanted and named it "Vineyard at Blue Mountain" two years later.
 They cultivate up to 15 acre focused exclusively on Cabernet Sauvignon.

 Neighboring wineries/vineyards in the Davis Mountains region include Château Wright, which operates Jack Rabbit Winery and Blue Mountain Trail Vineyard, and Alta Marfa operated by Ricky Taylor with his wife Katie Jablonski outside Marfa.